UltraOS/UltraProtocol/README.md

 ```
 - `loader_major` - major version of the loader
 - `loader_minor` - minor version of the loader
-- `loader_name`  - null-terminated ascii string with a human-readable name of the loader
+- `loader_name`  - null-terminated ASCII string with a human-readable name of the loader
 - `acpi_rsdp_address` - physical address of the RSDP table, 0 if not applicable or not present

 ### ULTRA_PLATFORM_INVALID